 In discrete-time Bayesian filtering, the state of a dynamical system is estimated based on noisy measurements.
 The state model describes how the $\statedim$-dimensional state $x$ is propagated in time.
 A state model can be expressed as

-where $\nonlinearstatetrans(\cdot)$ is the state transition function, $\state_{t-1}$ is the state of the previous time step, and $\statenoise_t$ is the state transition noise.
+where $\nonlinearstatetrans(\cdot)$ is the state transition function, $\state_{\tm}$ is the state at the previous time step, and $\statenoise_t$ is the state transition noise.
 The state's distribution is updated using measurements of the form

 where $y_t$ is the realized measurement, $\measfun(\cdot)$ is the measurement function, and $\measnoise$ is the measurement noise.